Guide to Kobas Discounts

 When you no longer need the discount

 Once you are no longer using a discount make sure to remove it from your menu as an option.
-This can be done two ways: firstly, you can delete it by going to EPoS > Discount Manager and clicking the trash icon beside the discount; secondly, you can remove the discount from the menu whilst keeping it in Cloud by going to EPoS > Discount Manager and clicking edit beside the relevant discount, and then unchecking the tickbox beside any menus that are currently checked.
+This can be done two ways: firstly, you can delete it by going to In-Venue > Discount and Promotions and clicking the trash icon beside the discount; secondly, you can remove the discount from the menu whilst keeping it in Cloud by going to In-Venue > Discount and Promotions and clicking edit beside the relevant discount, and then unchecking the tick box beside any menus that are currently checked.

 Tax Implications